lunawrite/Weather-Api-Report/Study 1.md

 The wind conditions remain stable, blowing gently from **South-Southwest (SSW) at 4.12 m/s**, while visibility is quite good at 8 km, ensuring clear sight across the city.
 Additionally, the atmospheric pressure of **1005 hPa** suggests no major weather disturbances in the near future.

+This weather data is retrieved based on Jakarta's geographical's coordinates:
+- **Langitude: 106.8451**
+- **Latitude:-62146.**
+These coordinates help pinpoint the exact location on the map, ensuring accurate weather information about Jakarta's current climate conditions.

 Overall, the weather in Jakarta is fairly stable, with no extreme conditions at the moment.
 However, due to the high humidity and warm temperatures, staying hydrated and avoiding prolonged outdoor exposure is recommended, especially during peak daylight hours.

+By laveraging **Weather APIs,** we can gain real time insights into current weather conditions, which can be useful for travelling planning, outdoor activities, and even health considerations.
+This demonstrate the practical benefits of data retrieval and analysis, making it easier to make informed decisions based on enviromental factors.